Skills in Detail

 Stylish Moves are risky gambits and fancy flourishes for little to no gain – but the crowd goes wild when you nail them, and the Stars reward such great showmanship.

-If you succeed you earn 2 SP on the spot, and double the SP you would have received from an Exceptional Result!
+If you succeed you add 2 SP to your pool, and double the SP you would have generated from an Exceptional Result!

 A Dayzee with 1 Coordination and 3 Perform makes a flashy melee attack.